-The Committee in the year 2022 met eight (8) times in the presence of all its members.
+The Committee in the year 2023 met eight (8) times in the presence of all its members.

-During the year 2022, the Nominations and Corporate Governance Committee supported the Board of Directors in:
+During the year 2023, the Nominations and Corporate Governance Committee supported the Board of Directors in:

-- (i) considering the revision of Policies/Procedures (Conflict of Interest Prevention & Management, Suitability Policy, Nominations & Corporate Governance Committee Rules of Procedure), - (ii) nominating candidates to the Ordinary General Assembly of 15 June 2022 to be elected as members of the BoD, proposing the composition of the new Board of Directors taking into account the Board Members' Suitability Policy, the provisions of the Law.
-4706/2020, the Circular No. 60/2020 of the Hellenic Capital Market Commission and the Greek Corporate Governance Code, as well as the type, number of members, term of office and composition of the new Audit Committee, - (iii) preparing the annual assessment regarding the fulfilment of the independence criteria of the members of the Board of Directors, - (iv) preparing the award notice for a consultant who will undertake the task to evaluate the BoD and selecting such consultant, - (v) evaluating the Senior Executives of the Company and Group Companies and evaluating the Company's BoD, - vi) designing and monitoring an action plan based on the results of BoD evaluation, - vii) preparing the annual Corporate Governance Statement and forwarding it to the Audit Committee, - viii) monitoring the implementation of the Quest Group Corporate Governance System and reporting on the status of implementation of the Corporate Governance System.
+- (i) considering the revision of Policies/Procedures (Procedure for the Evaluation of the Board of Directors, Parent Company Senior Executives Evaluation Procedure, Policy and Procedure for the Prevention & Management of Conflict of Interest, Suitability Policy, Rules of Operation of the Nomination and Corporate Governance Committee, Rules of Operation of the Board of Directors, and Procedure for the Dependency Relationship of the Independent Non-Executive Members of the Board of Directors), - (ii) considering the revision of the succession plan for the Board Members of the Company & Senior Executives of the Company and Group Companies, - (iii) preparing the annual assessment regarding the fulfilment of the independence criteria of the members of the Board of Directors as well as the declarations-disclosures of conflicts of interest, the recommendation for the appointment of a consultant who will undertake to evaluate the Board of Directors and the selection of a consultant, - (iv) implementing the Continuing Training Programme for Existing Board Members for the years 2023 and 2024, - (v) considering the provision of an induction programme for new Board members, - (vi) evaluating the Senior Executives of the Company and Group Companies and evaluating the Company's BoD, - (vii) designing and monitoring an action plan based on the results of BoD evaluation, - (viii) preparing the annual Corporate Governance Statement and forwarding it to the Audit Committee, - (ix) monitoring the implementation of the Quest Group Corporate Governance System and reporting on the progress monitoring of the Corporate Governance System. - (x) initiating the process of engaging a consultant for the evaluation of the Group's Corporate Governance System.

-Last, the Nominations and Corporate Governance Committee prepared its annual report for the year 2022.
+Last, the Nominations and Corporate Governance Committee prepared its annual report for the year 2023.
 The President of the Committee participates in the meeting of the General Meeting, providing information to the shareholders regarding the activities of the Committee, upon request.

 iii.
-Remuneration Committee
+Compensation Committee

-According to its resolution passed on 15/6/2022, the Board of Directors elected among its members, pursuant to the provisions of Law 4706/2020, the HCGC, the Rules of Procedure of the Board of Directors and the Company's Articles of Association the members that constitute the Remuneration Committee.
+According to its resolution passed on 15/6/2022, the Board of Directors elected among its members, pursuant to the provisions of Law 4706/2020, the HCGC, the Rules of Procedure of the Board of Directors and the Company's Articles of Association the members that constitute the Compensation Committee.